-The County's EMS levy was most recently approved in 2013 for an additional six years, at a rate not to exceed \$0.335 per \$1,000 of assessed value.
-The sixth and final year rate is \$0.21762 per \$1,000 of assessed value for 2019.
+The County's current EMS levy, at a rate not to exceed \$0.335 per \$1,000 of assessed value, expires in 2019.
+In the November 5, 2019, election, the County's voters approved a renewal of the EMS levy for six years beginning in 2020, at a rate not to exceed \$0.265 per \$1,000 of assessed value.
+See "-2019 Year-to-Date

+Results."
 The County's levy rate for conservation futures in 2019 is \$0.03426 per \$1,000 of assessed value, and its levy rate for transportation-related purposes is \$0.04855 per \$1,000 of assessed value.

-(ii) One Percent Aggregate Regular Property Tax Levy Limitation.
-Aggregate regular property tax levies by the State and all taxing districts except port districts and public utility districts are subject to a rate limitation of 1% of the true and fair value of property (or \$10.00 per \$1,000 of assessed value) by Article VII, Section 2, of the State Constitution and by RCW 84.52.050.

-(iii) \$5.90 per \$1,000 Aggregate Regular Property Tax Levy Limitation.
+- (ii) One Percent Aggregate Regular Property Tax Levy Limitation.
+Aggregate regular property tax levies by the State and all taxing districts except port districts and public utility districts are subject to a rate limitation of 1% of the true and fair value of property (or \$10.00 per \$1,000 of assessed value) by Article VII, Section 2, of the State Constitution and by RCW 84.52.050. - (iii) \$5.90 per \$1,000 Aggregate Regular Property Tax Levy Limitation.
 Within the 1% limitation described above, aggregate regular property tax levies by all taxing districts are subject to a rate limitation of \$5.90 per \$1,000 of assessed value by RCW 84.52.043(2) except: levies by the State, port districts, and public utility districts; excess levies authorized by Article VII, Section 2, of the State Constitution; levies for acquiring conservation futures, for emergency medical services, to finance affordable housing for very low income households, for ferry districts, for criminal justice purposes, for transit-related purposes, and for regional transit authorities; and portions of certain levies by metropolitan park districts, fire protection districts, and certain flood control zone districts.